-Riverbank Area - Land within the municipal boundary of the City of Saskatoon being within 92 metres of the shoreline of the South Saskatchewan River or on any part of the slope leading down to said shoreline where the gradient is in excess of 20%, plus 10 metres, whichever extends the greatest distance measured horizontally from the shoreline.
+Riverbank Area - Land within the corporate limits of the City of Saskatoon being within 92 metres of the shoreline of the South Saskatchewan River or on any part of the slope leading down to said shoreline where the gradient is in excess of 20%, plus 10 metres, whichever extends the greatest distance measured horizontally from the shoreline.

 However, the Riverbank Area does not extend into the area of land regulated under the provisions of the Direct Control District 1.
-(Revised - Bylaw No. 9855 - December 19, 2022)